SergioCasCeb/qr-code-component/README.md

 1. Analyze the design guidelines
 2. Implement my CSS reset code
 3. Add all the root/global values as well as any utility class I might need
-4. create the structure in the html files (utilizing the BEM methodology)
+4. Create the structure in the html files (utilizing the BEM methodology)
-5. add the section/component specific styling
+5. Add the section/component specific styling

 ### Built with